harini41007/OIBSIP_DataAnalysis_Taskno1_DataCleaning/README.md

  + Removed duplicate rows
  + Identify and handling missing values

-5. Standardization
+5.Standardization
  + Remove spaces
  + Convert to lowercase

-6. Outliers Detection
+6.Outliers Detection
  + Identify extreme values using IDR method for each numerical column

 7.Remove Outliers
  + Define a function to filter out extreme values
  + Apply it to all numerical columns

-8. Visualize Outliers
+8.Visualize Outliers
  + Use box plots to visually confirm outlier removal

     ### Outcome